Albert Podell

-Albert Podell (born February 25, 1937) is a magazine editor and writer, advertising executive, trial attorney, and documentary film producer and director.
-Podell has served as a good-government lobbyist and as a theatrical investor and producer.
+Albert Podell (February 25, 1937 – April 9, 2023) was an American magazine editor and writer, advertising executive, trial attorney, and documentary film producer and director.
+Podell served as a good-government lobbyist and as a theatrical investor and producer.

 Career

-Editor and Writer
+Editor and writer

 While in high school, Podell served as editor-in-chief of the Survey of Brooklyn Technical High School.
 He won two Columbia Scholastic Journalism gold keys for his paper as well as the Metcalfe Prize as the best scholastic feature/humor writer in New York State.
 He relocated to Chicago to become the graduate fellow of the Committee on International Relations at the University of Chicago, where he became an editor of the Chicago Review.
 When the University censored and suppressed an issue featuring Beat Generation writers, Podell resigned and became a founder of Big Table, a literature publication.

 When the U.S. Post Office impounded and banned Big Table, as "obscene and filthy," Podell, with the help of the ACLU, won a landmark decision for freedom of expression in Big Table v.
 Schroeder, and his magazine became the nation's second-largest-circulation literary quarterly.
 In late 1959 Podell joined the editorial staff of Playboy, where he edited all non-fiction except jazz and cooking.
 He simultaneously reviewed books for the Chicago Sun-Times.
 In 1960 he left Playboy to edit six magazines for Publishers Development Corporation, and went on to write more than 250 articles for men's magazines, specializing in true-life adventure, sports, war, espionage, women, sex and exotic travel.
 After Army service, where he edited the official manual on how to build and where to locate latrines, Podell moved back to New York to become the picture story editor of Argosy, then the oldest continuously country's published magazine.
 In March 2015 St. Martin's Press published Podell's book Around The World in 50 Years: My Adventure to Every Country on Earth which became an immediate New York Times best seller, was reprinted in paperback in July 2016 and has been translated into five languages.